What does the future hold for Procurement as investment in digitalization grows?

 An Interview with Giles Breault on how to approach digital transformation in procurement

-In this video, we are joined by Giles Breault, former CPO of three major corporations including Novartis Pharmaceuticals, Aventis Corporation (the precursor to Sanofi Aventis) and Roche Pharmaceuticals – and Founder of The Beyond Group, a specialized consulting company that focuses exclusively on the topic: ‘What’s next for procurement?’
+In this podcast, we are joined by Giles Breault, former CPO of three major corporations including Novartis Pharmaceuticals, Aventis Corporation (the precursor to Sanofi Aventis) and Roche Pharmaceuticals – and Founder of The Beyond Group, a specialized consulting company that focuses exclusively on the topic: ‘What’s next for procurement?’

 The state of Procurement today and how it can improve